JDoddsNAIT/Unity-Scripts/Scripts/Rigidbody-Magnet/README.md

 ## ⚙️ Gizmos

 - A red wire sphere that turns green when an object is within range.
-- A green ray on each affected object that appears visualizing the force vetor being applied.
+- A green ray on each affected object visualizing the force vetor being applied.

 ## 💾 Source Code
 ``` cs